Ovarian cancer: United States

 Ovarian cancer by age and type.

-In 2022, in the United States, an estimated 19,880 new cases were diagnosed and 12,810 women died of ovarian cancer.
+In 2022, in the United States, an estimated 19,880 new cases were diagnosed, and 12,810 women died of ovarian cancer.
 The 5-year relative survival rate is 49.7%.
-Around 57% cases have metastasized at the time of diagnosis.
+Around 57% of cases have metastasized at the time of diagnosis.

 In 2014, over 220,000 diagnoses of epithelial ovarian cancer were made yearly.
 The overall lifetime risk in the US is around 1.6% In the US, ovarian cancer affects 1.3–1.4% and is the cause of death of about 1% of women.
 In the United States, it is also the fifth-most common cancer in women but the fourth-most common cause of cancer death.
 This decrease made it the ninth-most common cancer in women.

-The risks from developing specific types of ovarian cancer varies.
+The risks of developing specific types of ovarian cancer vary.
 Germ cell tumors and sex cord-stromal tumors are less common than epithelial tumors.
 The number of new cases a year in the US is 0.4 per 100,000 women and 0.2 per 100,000 women, respectively.
 In young people, sex-cord stromal tumors and germ cell tumors total 1% of overall ovarian cancer.
 Ovarian cancer represents approximately 4% of cancers diagnosed in women.